stanfordnlp/CoreNLP/_pages/corenlp-server.md

   -  `edu.stanford.nlp.pipeline.GenericAnnotationSerializer` Writes the output to a Java serialized object.
 This is only suitable for transferring data between Java programs.
 This also produces relatively large serialized objects.
   - `edu.stanford.nlp.pipeline.CustomAnnotationSerializer` Writes the output to a (lossy!) textual representation, which is much smaller than the `GenericAnnotationSerializer` but does not include all the relevant information.

-From the other side, the server accepts input in a variety of formats.
+The server also accepts input in a variety of formats.
 By default, it takes input as raw text sent as `POST` data to the server.
 However, it can also be configured to read the `POST` data using one of the CoreNLP serializers.
 This can be set up by setting the properties `inputFormat` and `inputSerializer`.
 For example, to read the data as a protocol buffer (useful if, e.g., it is already partially annotated), simply include the following in your `GET` parameters:

 ```json
 {"inputFormat": "serialized",
  "inputSerializer": "edu.stanford.nlp.pipeline.ProtobufAnnotationSerializer"}
 ```

-A complete call to the server, taking as input a protobuf serialized document at path `/path/to/file.proto` and returning as a response the document annotated for part of speech and named entity tags (to the file `/path/to/annotated_file.proto` could be:
+A complete call to the server, taking as input a protobuf serialized document at path `/path/to/file.proto` and returning as a response a protobuf for the document annotated for part of speech and named entity tags (to the file `/path/to/annotated_file.proto` could be:

 ```bash
 wget --post-file /path/to/file.proto 'localhost:9000/?properties={"inputFormat": "serialized", "inputSerializer", "edu.stanford.nlp.pipeline.ProtobufAnnotationSerializer", "annotators": "tokenize,ssplit,pos,lemma,ner", "outputFormat": "serialized", "serializer", "edu.stanford.nlp.pipeline.ProtobufAnnotationSerializer"}' -O /path/to/annotated_file.proto
 ```

 ### Query TokensRegex: `/tokensregex`

 Similar to the CoreNLP target, `/tokensregex` takes a block of data (e.g., text) as `POST` data, and a series of `GET` parameters.
 Currently, only plain-text `POST` data is supported.
 The two relevant `GET` parameters are:

 * `pattern`: The TokensRegex pattern to annotate.